 Not much beats delicious.
 Sunshine and fresh air are delicious.
 Kissing is delicious, tastier than sex.
 You don’t have to think about rotisserie chicken to know that it’s delicious.
 Authentic fresh yummy ingredients like island beef, island fish, and island produce are what make the Landmark Café a landmark when Eugene Sauve prepares and brings them to the table.

 A decade-and-a-half after opening, in the mid-aughts, the family, son Oliver and daughter Rachel having joined the labor force, expanded the Landmark Café.
-“We lifted the whole building, since we had a problem with storage and there was no basement, which we needed to grow,“ said Eugene.
+“We lifted the whole building, since we had a problem with storage and there was no basement, which we needed to grow as a business,“ said Eugene.

 “We added 40 seats and that changed everything, since we were turning people away.
 The air conditioning in the kitchen got done, too.
 I’m the chef here, anyway, and I need to stay cool.
 That way we serve more food and everybody’s happy.”

 For all the changes and renovations, the original chairs and tables built by Crapaud farmer George Nicholson thirty years ago are still what many diners sit on and eat at in the Landmark Café.
 In the course of time, however, things happen, chairs and tables sometimes taking the brunt of it.

 Opening the restaurant one morning after a stormy night Eugene Sauve found a note addressed to him.